junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 export { generateTagsFromNews };
 ```

 The OpenAI API for the [Chat](https://platform.openai.com/docs/api-reference/chat) model utilizes the `createChatCompletion` function.
 By crafting the appropriate prompt, the model can generate outstanding completion responses.

+It is essential to know that the `gpt-3.5-turbo` model has a `max_tokens` limit of 4096 tokens.
+If a prompt exceeds this limit, you will need to truncate, omit, or otherwise condense your text to ensure it fits within the model's maximum capacity.

 ### Data Acquisition with Node.js